AltschulerWu-Lab/maps/README.md

 **Additional analysis params**
 - `preprocess`: dict specifying all preprocessing functions to be performed.
 The entries of this dict should be key-value pairs, keys indicating the name of preprocessing function to be performed (see `maps.preprocess`) and values a dict of kwargs for that function.
-- `eda`: dict specifying exploratory data analysis figures to be generated.
-The entries of this dict should be key-value pairs, keys indicating the name of eda function to be performed (see `maps.eda`) and values a dict of kwargs for that function.
 - `analysis`: dict specifying all analyses to be performed.
 The entries of this dict should be key-value pairs, keys indicating the name of the analysis to be performed (see `maps.analyses`) and values a dict of kwargs for that analysis.